How To Feed A Loon

 You can easily pour the sauce with the shrimp directly over the cooked pasta.

 However, we like to grab a second large skillet, add a little of the sauce, then add the pasta.
 Use tongs to coat the pasta.
 Transfer the remaining sauce and mix until completely mixed.
-Save a little pasta water if you need to to loosen then sauce a bit.
+Save a little pasta water if you need to loosen the sauce a bit.

 The sauce will keep covered in the fridge for up to 5 days and freezes beautifully for up to 2 months.
-Reheat the pasta in the microwave in 1 minutes intervals until hot.
-Or, reheat in a skillet, adding a little water, if needed.
+Reheat the pasta in the microwave in 1-minute intervals until hot.
+Or, reheat in a skillet, adding a little water if needed.

 A large pasta bowl filled with shrimp marinara next to a glass of rosé wine and a torn loaf of bread.